gevorg/http-auth/README.md

  - **authRealm** - Authentication realm.
  - **authFile** - File where user details are stored in format {user:pass}.
  - **authList** - List where user details are stored in format {user:pass}, ignored if authFile is specified.
  - **algorithm** - Algorithm that will be used for authentication, may be MD5 or MD5-sess, optional, default is MD5.
-ONLY FOR DIGEST ACCESS AUTHENTICATION!
+ONLY FOR DIGEST!

 ## Dependencies